bethlei/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+## Project Overview: Stage 2

+In **Stage Two**, you will take the responsive, accessible design you built in **Stage One** and connect it to an external server.
+You’ll begin by using asynchronous JavaScript to request JSON data from the server.
+You’ll store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
+Finally, you’ll work to optimize your site to meet performance benchmarks, which you’ll test using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

+## To get started

+* Install and start the Node API server
+    - Follow the READMME on Udacity's [mws-restaurant-stage-2](https://github.com/udacity/mws-restaurant-stage-2) to spin up the server
+* Install and start the app
+    - `npm install`
+    - `python3 -m http.server 8000` (Python 3) or `python -m SimpleHTTPServer 8000` (Python 2)
+    - Visit the site at `http://localhost:8000`

 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.